St. Patrick's Cross

 Why is there such disagreement in age?
-Why is this non-Irish guy the patron saint of Ireland?
+Why is this non-native the patron saint of Ireland?
 Why is the red saltire associated with him?
-See Who was St. Patrick?

-As an honour to senior Irish peers, the Most Illustrious Order of Saint Patrick was founded in 1783 by King George III.
-From that date, a red saltire on white ground became known as St. Patrick's Cross.
+As an honour to senior Irish peers, the 'Most Illustrious Order of Saint Patrick' was founded in 1783 by King George III.
+From that date, a red saltire on white ground became known as 'St. Patrick's Cross'.
 The design was the heraldic arms of the highest-ranking member of the Irish aristocracy and founding member of the Order, the Duke of Leinster.

 St. Patrick has no particular connection with this small island to the south-west of Britain.
 The traditional belief is that Jersey, along with its neighbouring islands, was granted neutrality by Papal Bull during one of the dozen or so wars between England and France.
 Since Jersey was able to trade freely with both sides, they rotated the English St. George's Cross to form a red saltire, thereby differentiating their ships from English ships.

 The saltire is used on many other national flags.
 As a white cross on a blue ground, it is known as St. Andrew's Cross and seen on the flag of Scotland.
 This was merged with the St. Patrick's Cross and England's St. George's Cross, to make the United Kingdom's Union Flag ('Union Jack').

-Whilst Patrick did much of his ministry in Ulster, he is a Catholic saint and therefore shunned by many Loyalists in Ulster.
+Whilst Patrick did much of his ministry in Ulster, he is a Catholic saint and therefore shunned by many of today's Loyalists in Ulster.
 Rather than the St. Patrick's Cross, they prefer the Orange Cross.